gudyfte/Tanks-Wars-Game/README.md

 * Down Arrow: Move in reverse
 * Return: Fire weapon

-Please open above documentation.docx for more details about this game!
+Please open above documentation.docx I attached for more details about this game!